 Neil Gibson, vice president, corporate communications, FedEx Services

 Kelly Groehler, APR, director external relations, Best Buy

 Lorraine Hamby, senior director, Worldwide Consumer PR & Social Media, Symantec

-Allyson Hugley, executive vice president, Measurement and Analytics Practice, Weber Shandwick
+Allyson Hugley, president, Measurement and Analytics Practice, Weber Shandwick

 Angela Jeffrey, APR, director U.S., strategy, Salience Insight

 David Kellis, director of public relations and social media, The Clorox Company

 Steve Panton, executive director, national media, World Vision U.S.